Rust is working well for you, but writing code to interface with hardware is taking too much time.

 No cost overruns, no arguing over billed hours.
 I will quote you a fixed price up-front and I'll stick to it.
 Of course my estimates aren't perfect, just like everybody else's, but that's not going to be your problem.

 Things don't always go as we expect them to.
 If I fail to deliver on the agreed-upon objectives for any reason, I'll refund you the full price.
 If you find bugs later, I will fix them at no additional cost.

 We'll start by talking about your objectives.
 I'll keep you updated as I work on those, and ask for feedback when I need it.
 But you won't have to watch over my shoulder, making minute decisions.
 No need to waste your time micromanaging.

 Software is often thrown together under a tight deadline, leaving behind a mess that is hard to maintain.
 I take the time required to create simple and clear code that is easy to change later.
-No matter if that's me who ends up doing it, or someone else.
+No matter if it's me who ends up doing that, or someone else.

 What my clients say

 I am absolutely pleased with how this project went.
 Your professionalism, creativity in scoping and execution of the project, as well as your very clear desire to meet and exceed the scope of the project made this work an absolute joy.

 Examples of my work

 Partial implementation of the IEEE 802.15.4 standard for low-rate wireless personal area networks in Rust.